strangekid024/Image-reduction/README.md

 # Image-reduction
-resize picture in gray scale picture it takes 2days to create it
+resize picture in gray scale picture it took 2days to create it